Modern Agriculture - School Farm -

 The question ‘How can we make the porridge program sustainable and self-sustaining?’ led to the concept of the school's own farm.
 The Sam Owori Trust provided land in Kidera, about 15 minutes from the school.

-With the financial support of the Tyrolean state government, the land was fenced in, the school farm was set up and a solar pump irrigation system and a borehole have been implemented.
+With the financial support of the Tyrolean state government, the land was fenced in, the school farm was set up and a borehole have been implemented.
 The schoolchildren are taught modern agricultural methods, including sowing, fertilisation, irrigation, harvesting and careful storage.
 The curriculum also includes the topic of ‘healthy nutrition’, nutritional values, wholemeal, etc. The knowledge acquired is taken home by the students and applied in their own gardens.

 The school farm has become a central source of livelihood to secure school meals; any surplus produce is sold or given to the poor, widows and disadvantaged in the community.

 Ride a bike – means more than fun in Kidera.
-In order to cover the long distances to the school farm more easily and quickly, and to transport tools, harvests and heavy loads more easily, 25 robust Buffalo Bicycles have been provided – with the option of a further 75 bikes if the use of the 25 bikes seems sensible and the bikes are well maintained.
+In order to cover the long distances to the school farm more easily and quickly, and to transport tools, harvests and heavy loads more easily, 25 robust Buffalo Bicycles have been provided.
+The use of the 25 bikes seems sensible and the bikes are well maintained.

 The valuable vehicles are stored in a newly built, secure, covered parking area on the school grounds.
 The students are trained by experienced mechanics and bicycle specialists – some of whom come from Austria – to maintain and care for the bicycles themselves.
 This not only ensures mobility, but also provides further training for the future.